 \section{Introduction}

-Physical exercise—particularly weight training—serves multiple purposes, ranging from supporting healthy cognitive function to preserving musculature and bone density.
-However, weight training also carries a risk of physical injury, often resulting from improper form, posture, or movement.
-Therefore, proper coaching and maintaining correct workout form are crucial to prevent injuries and fully reap the benefits of resistance training.
+Weight training supports cognition, muscle, and bone health but carries injury risks from poor form.
+Proper coaching and correct technique are essential to prevent injuries and maximize benefits.
 Prior research has demonstrated that computer vision and AI-based solutions can assist in this area.
 Specifically, videos of individuals performing exercises can be analyzed by models to detect errors in workout form.
-In the video understanding literature, this task is commonly referred to as Action Quality Assessment (AQA)—the process of quantifying how well an action, or in this context, an exercise, is performed.
+In the video understanding literature, this task is commonly referred to as \textit{Action Quality Assessment} (AQA)—the process of quantifying how well an action, or in this context, an exercise, is performed.
 To train AQA models, datasets typically consist of videos of people performing actions along with corresponding annotations such as action quality scores or error labels.

-However, existing fitness datasets are limited in several key aspects: \textbf{1)} they cover a narrow range of exercise actions; \textbf{2)} often exclude weight-loaded exercises; and \textbf{3)} lack diversity in subject demographics and skill levels.
-To address these gaps, we introduce the \textbf{FLEX dataset}---a high-quality resource for exercise assessment and coaching, designed with the following desirable characteristics:
+However, existing fitness datasets are limited in several key aspects: \textbf{1)} they cover a narrow range of exercise actions; \textbf{2)} often exclude weight-loaded exercises; \textbf{3)} lack diversity in subject skill levels; and \textbf{4)} lack of explicit reasoning structure.
+To address these gaps, we introduce the \textbf{FLEX dataset}---a high-quality resource for exercise assessment and coaching.
+Our main contributions are: